pgmtx/YueScript/doc/docs/doc/README.md

 ## Introduction

 YueScript is a dynamic language that compiles to Lua.
 And it's a [MoonScript](https://github.com/leafo/moonscript) dialect.
 The codes written in YueScript are expressive and extremely concise.
-And it is suitable for writing some changing application logic with more maintainable codes and runs in a Lua embeded environment such as games or website servers.
+And it is suitable for writing some changing application logic with more maintainable codes and runs in Lua embedded environments such as games or website servers.

 Yue (月) is the name of moon in Chinese and it's pronounced as [jyɛ].